tiana528/tiana528.github.io/source/_posts/hadoop-mapreduce-job-execution-flow-in-detail.md

 ---
-title: word count hadoop job execution flow in detail
+title: hadoop mapreduce job execution flow in detail
 date: 2019-12-14 09:11:29
 tags:
 ---

 # Description
-In this blog, we will look into the execution flow of hadoop word count job in detail.
+In this blog, we will look into the execution flow of hadoop mapreduce job (word count) in detail.

 Word count job is simple and straightforward, so it is an good example to show how hadoop is working internally.